KasrAskari/Machine-Learning-Projects/README.md

-# my educational and self-thought projects
+## my educational and self-thought projects
-Machine Learning Projects